4d/docs/website/translated_docs/es/ORDA/entities.md

 ### Entity selections and Relation attributes

 In addition to the variety of ways you can query, you can also use relation attributes as properties of entity selections to return new entity selections.
-For example, consider the following structure:
+Por ejemplo, consideremos la siguiente estructura:

 ![](assets/en/ORDA/entitySelectionRelationAttributes.png)